sevenbitscience/sevenbitscience.github.io/_posts/hobby_programming/2025-07-21-meshtastic.md

 Initially, I didn't get very promising results.
 I only saw a couple nodes overnight, so I decided to see if I was doing something wrong.
-I looked to see if there was any online discussion of meshtastic in the DMV area and I found an online community for [Meshtastic in NOVA](https://groups.io/g/NoVa-Meshtastic), and they even have a [getting started guide](https://groups.io/g/NoVa-Meshtastic/topic/northern_virginia_meshtastic/103474402#), Perfect!
+I looked to see if there was any online discussion of Meshtastic in the DMV area and I found an online community for [Meshtastic in NOVA](https://groups.io/g/NoVa-Meshtastic), and they even have a [getting started guide](https://groups.io/g/NoVa-Meshtastic/topic/northern_virginia_meshtastic/103474402#), Perfect!
 As it turns out, they decided to switch away from the default LoRa channel channel 20, in favor of channel 9.
 After reflashing the Heletec and setting the LoRa channel to 9, as well as enabling "OK to MQTT", as suggested in the getting started guide, I immediately started seeing nodes show up!